sgarcez/arseparse/README.md

 parser = Parser()

-# register a command that returns the square of an int that is passed in
+# register a command that returns the square of an int
 parser.register('square', lambda value: value**2, [Option('value', type=int)])